Thomas of Bayeux: Rebuilding the cathedral

-Serving William II
+Serving William II and Henry I

 After the death of the Conqueror, Thomas was loyal to the third son, William Rufus, who had inherited England instead of the eldest brother, Robert Curthose.
 Thomas supported Rufus despite a rebellion led by his old mentor Odo of Bayeux, and the Archbishop accompanied the King on his campaigns to put down the revolt.
 Thomas attended the subsequent trial for rebellion in 1088 of William de St-Calais, Bishop of Durham, who had sided with Odo.
-William was Thomas' sole suffragan bishop, but it was Thomas who pronounced the sentence of the court.
+William was Thomas's sole suffragan bishop, but it was Thomas who pronounced the sentence of the court.

 In 1092 and again in 1093 the dispute with Canterbury resurfaced, when Thomas complained about what he felt were infringements of York's rights.
 The first of these occasions was over the dedication of Remigius de Fécamp's new cathedral at Lincoln and the second concerned the consecration of Anselm as Archbishop of Canterbury.
 Thomas refused to consecrate Anselm if the latter was referred to as Primate of England.
 The impasse was finally resolved by naming Anselm the Metropolitan of Canterbury.
 The medieval chronicler Eadmer, Anselm's biographer and a Canterbury partisan, says that Anselm was consecrated as the primate.
 Hugh the Chanter, who was a member of the York community, stated that the metropolitan title was used.
 Modern historical opinion is divided, with Frank Barlow, author of The English Church 1066–1154 inclined towards the primatial title, but with Richard Southern, in his biography of Anselm, leaning towards the metropolitan title.
 The whole affair is probably subject to much duplicity and dishonesty, with both sides presenting biased accounts.